unckless/RobUnckless_Lab_Notebook/_posts/2019-07-01-EpiRAD-ddRAD-Poc.md

 3. Ran two different PCR programs: the 12 cycle RAD LIG TEST program and the 30 cycle RAD LIG TEST program (under the JONP user in the thermocycler (login 1234))
 4. Ran both PCR reactions (all 20μl, unpurified) on an [agarose gel](https://meschedl.github.io/MESPutnam_Open_Lab_Notebook/Gel-Protocol/) with a 1kb plus ladder.
 5. The 30 and/or 12 cycle PCRs should appear on the gel, indicating an increase in DNA concentration resulting from effecting priming of the fragments (and hence effective adapter ligation).
 Generally, the 30 cycle PCR shows a shift in distribution towards smaller fragments owing to the more efficient amplification of smaller fragments (and hence also why we only use 12 cycle PCRs in the final protocol steps as to minimize bias that comes with PCRs).
-The 12 cycle PCR may also show some unincorporated adapter dimers.
+The 12 cycle PCR may also show some unincorporated primer dimers.
 ![ligtest]({{ site.baseurl}}/images/POCpool2ligtest.jpg "ligtest")

 **Pooling**